INRIA/scikit-learn-mooc/slides/linear_model.md

 Salary = *.4 x* education_level + *.2 x* hours-per-week + *.1 x* age +
 .red[ *.2 x* zodiac_sign + *.1 x* red_socks] + ...

-* Linear model could also overfit.
+* A linear model can also overfit.
  - Reducing its complexity by reducing its parameters value is called *Ridge regression* ???